zack-bitcoin/augur-core/README.md

     ./truthd.py

+====About this software

 For now, there is a 20-block cycle.
 1-10: votecoin-holders may give encrypted votes on decisions. (in the final version of truthcoin, this step will take 1000+ blocks)
 11-15: votecoin-holders may decrypt their votes
 16-20: if there are at least 3 votecoin-holders, and at least 5 decisions they have voted on, then we can do SVD to come to consensus about these decisions.

+Security assumption for truthcoin-pow is a lot weaker than bitcoin.
+It is only secure if there is always at least one person mining for blocks.
+If more than 2 hours pass where no-one is mining, then it becomes far easier to attack.

+This blockchain currently has a bad retargetting algorithm.
+Because of this, it is not suitable for holding real value.
+It is still good for testing and developing a truthcoin system.
+Long term goal is to use proof-of-stake anyway.